Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

-Growing up, my dad made beef stew all the time—everyone knew he made the best stew.
-Friends and neighbors often stayed for dinner when he was cooking.
-I loved it so much that I asked for it on my birthday (even though my birthday is in summer).
+Growing up, my dad made beef stew all the time.
+Everyone knew he made the best stew.
+Friends and neighbors often stayed for dinner when he was cooking, and I loved it so much that I would ask for it on my birthday (even though my birthday is in the middle of summer!).

-My dad always used potatoes, never gnocchi, but this recipe is based on his famous stew.
-He never followed a recipe—just added a bit of this and a touch of that.
-It took some phone calls and trying things out to get it just right.
+My dad always used potatoes, never gnocchi, but this recipe is my twist on his famous stew.
+He never followed a recipe.
+He just added a bit of this and a touch of that, so it took some phone calls and a lot of testing to get it just right.
+Now, this version with gnocchi has become a favorite at my house, and I honestly could eat it every single week.

 Quick Tip